kaienkira/brickred-exchange-v2/README.md

 Build Compiler
 --------------
-Compiler is written in c#, your should install mono first
+Compiler is written in c#
 ```
 cd compiler
 make